Law Office of

 From August 1984 until June 1, 2012, I maintained a full-time solo law practice, dedicated to the representation of individuals and organizations fighting for social justice, particularly when my clients were wronged by the actions of large corporations or governmental entities.
 My practice was a direct extension of my political and social activism in the late 1960s and I never forgot that I became a lawyer to continue the fight for a world where the right to democratic principles and human rights, including worker rights, civil liberties and a clean and healthy environment would not be defeated by powerful and greedy forces.
 The focus and principal accomplishments of my practice can be found on the Overview page of this website.

 In September 2013, the Altamont Enterprise published my article “Goodbye to all that, why I stopped practicing law to do more useful things.”
 In the 2000 word article, I explained why the legal system had become sclerotic, dysfunctional and corrupt, and why I wanted nothing more to do with it.
-Although I still believe that the legal system is badly broken, my legal skills are an important part of my identity, and my legal skills are the best contribution I can make to the fight for social justice.
+I still believe that the legal system is badly broken, and it is frequently impossible, or at least cost-prohibitive, in both time and money, to use the legal system to obtain justice.
+Nevertheless, my legal skills are an important part of my identity, and my legal skills are the best contribution I can make to the fight for social justice.
+Therefore, I am prepared to work as a lawyer when such work can help.

 Cases I will and will not handle